Euro, stocks rise ahead of landmark German spending vote

 Trump said Chinese President Xi Jinping may visit the U.S. in the not-too-distant future, further raising expectations that some sort of breakthrough deal could reduce tariffs.

-U.S. stock futures were mostly unchanged in Europe, following modest gains in the S&P 500 and the Nasdaq on Monday.
-But the mood on Wall Street remains fragile leading into April, when Trump's threatened reciprocal tariffs are set to take effect.
+U.S. stock futures fell 0.3-0.4% , following modest gains in the S&P 500 and the Nasdaq on Monday.
+But the mood on Wall Street remains fragile ahead of April, when Trump's threatened reciprocal tariffs are set to take effect.

 Softer-than-expected retail sales and factory activity figures kept downward pressure on the U.S. dollar and on U.S. yields.

+Much of the market's focus is on the U.S. Federal Reserve, which concludes a two-day meeting on Wednesday.

-Sterling rose 0.1% to $1.300, hitting this milestone for the first time since the U.S. election in early November.
-The Japanese yen was the outlier, weakening sharply to leave the dollar up 0.3% at 149.67.
+Sterling briefly rose above $1.30 for the first time since the U.S. election in early November.
+It was last flat on the day at $1.29875.
+The yen was the outlier, weakening sharply as investors prepared for the Bank of Japan's decision on monetary policy on Wednesday, leaving the dollar up 0.3% at 149.67.

+Ten-year Treasury yields were mostly steady at 4.314%.
+(Additional reporting by Tom Westbrook in Singapore; Editing by Shri Navaratnam, Lincoln Feast, Ed Osmond and Susan Fenton)